 This on-going trial is designed to test both the form and function of our new stations – as well as people’s attitudes towards Public Place Recycling (PPR) in Wellington.

 Each recycling station houses separate bins for co-mingled recycling, glass, and rubbish.
-You will be able to recycle glass bottles and jars, clean plastic bottles and containers, tins, cans, and paper/cardboard items at nine stations located around the city.
-The first station is situated in Cuba Mall (outside Westpac Bank), and the second has been installed in Civic Square.
+You are able to recycle glass bottles and jars, clean plastic bottles and containers, tins, cans, and paper/cardboard items at nine stations located around the city.

 The trial will help us develop best practice for PPR in Wellington.
 Our hope is to set up these stations permanently at suitable locations.